squaresLab/GenProgInvDiv-IntroClassJava-Scripts/README.md

-This is outdated, don't use.
+This README is outdated, don't use until further notice.

 Instructions for running genprog4java w/ invariant diversity for IntroClassJava: